mike-north/ember-qunit-decorators/README.md

 Usage
 ------------------------------------------------------------------------------

-When present in an Ember.js project, this adodn automatically adds support for [qunit-decorators](https://github.com/mike-north/qunit-decorators).
+When present in an Ember.js project, this addon automatically provides support for [qunit-decorators](https://github.com/mike-north/qunit-decorators).
 Details about the usage of the `@suite` and `@test` decorators can be found in the [qunit-decorators README](https://github.com/mike-north/qunit-decorators/blob/master/README.md)

 This addon provides three base classes that make working with [ember-qunit](https://github.com/emberjs/ember-qunit) and [@ember/test-helpers](https://github.com/emberjs/ember-test-helpers) easy.